 Additionally, if you were minorly injured and decide to file a car accident claim, you can often handle this by yourself as well.
 A lawyer’s expertise in this instance will usually not be necessary, and paying the lawyer’s fees may actually end up leaving you with less in the settlement than you would have won on your own.

-Unless you have an injury that warrants the attention of a medical professional, you most likely do not need to hire an auto accident lawyer serving West Virginia.
+Unless you have an injury that warrants the attention of a medical professional, you most likely do not need to hire an auto or motorcycle accident lawyer serving West Virginia.

 You Don’t Want to Be Paid For Your Losses